 Inbreeding and genetics are two factors that you can’t control when dealing with a guppy bent spine.
 However, a bad tank environment is something you can completely work on.
 Guppies raised in cramped tanks with low levels of oxygen and light are prone to develop scoliosis.

-A tank with low oxygen levels don’t only hamper respiratory functions but overall wellbeing in guppies.
+A tank with low oxygen levels doesn’t only hamper respiratory functions but overall well-being in guppies.
 It takes a toll on their immune system, making them prone to conditions like scoliosis.

 However, lighting can have a direct impact on the spine.
 Guppies need about 8-10 hours of daily light to boost their spinal growth.
-Lack of proper natural and artificial light can be a common reason behind guppy bent spine.
+Lack of proper natural and artificial light can be a common reason behind bent spines in guppies.

 For starters, guppies are omnivores that need hearty meals.
 Their diet should consist of high-quality flakes and pellets, frozen blood worms and brine shrimp, and even veggies.
 The most essential nutrients for guppies are calcium, phosphorus, and protein.

 If they don’t receive adequate meals, the immune system weakens and ultimately invites diseases like scoliosis.